muybien3433/marketsync/README.md

 based on the user's preferred currency.
 Users can track assets, view detailed information, and calculate real-time profits across various asset types.

+## Test credentials
+If you want to test the application without creating an account, you can use the credentials provided below.
+However, please note that if you set up a subscription, you will not receive email notifications for known reasons.

+email: test@muybien.pl
+password: test

 ## Features

 - **Wallet Management**: Manage personal customer wallet with various assets and real time profit calculation.